Safest Teeth Whiteners

 Because your mouth changes over time, the alignment of your dentures can change, making it difficult to chew.

-If you experience jaw soreness, uneven pressure, or other discomforts, talk to your dentist as soon as possible, as this can indicate a severe issue.
+If you experience jaw soreness, uneven pressure, or other discomforts, talk to your dentist as soon as possible, as this can indicate a more systemic issue.

 Your dentures keep your cheeks looking full and even, just like natural teeth.
 If you observe any changes to your cheeks’ or jawline’s appearance, your dentures likely need adjustment.